frgomes/bash-scripts/README.md

-These are several shell scripts containing aliases, useful functions and tricks aiming to deliver increased productivity.
+These are several shell scripts for Debian and derivatives which contain aliases, useful functions and tricks aiming to deliver increased productivity.

-Shell scripts are definitely tested in Debian.
-Support CentOS is done on a best effort basis.
+### Design Concept

+Starting from a brand new laptop with only the base operating system installed, I would like to be able to quickly have my environment setup.
+I would like to download a shell script from the Internet which sets up everything for me.
+Then I open a new terminal window, all remaining bits and pieces are automagically configured and I'm ready to go.
+The entire thing should not take more than a minute or two.

 ### Features in a nutshell

 * Useful shell scripts mainly aiming daily mundane tasks, such as finding text on large codebases;
 * Useful post installation scripts, when a sysadmin is configuring a brand new laptop or server;
-* Useful installation scripts, when a regular user is installing Java, Node, Rust or Scala, among a bunch of other things.
+* Useful shell scripts for installing Java, Node, Rust or Scala, among a bunch of other things.

 ## For the impatient